Leahh147/whac-a-mole/README.md

 git submodule update --init --recursive
 ```

-Switch to branch `iib_project` for both repo.
-Under `whac-a-mole/Assets/sim2vr`, switch to branch `iib_project` as well.
+Switch to branch `iib_project` for the three repo(uitb_private, whac-a-mole, sim2vr).
+For `sim2vr`, go to corresponding folder location using the following command.
 This ensures all the changes are up-to-date.
 For sim2vr:
 ```bash
 cd whac-a-mole/Assets/sim2vr